-United Way of St. Clair County (UWSCC) is a volunteer organization dedicated to providing health and human services to the residents of the community.
+United Way of St. Clair County (UWSCC) is a volunteer-driven organization dedicated to providing health and human services to the residents of the community.
 Our over 290 volunteers are responsible for:

 - Setting the direction of the organization